UCSF-CBI/c4/docs/transfers/awsS3.md

 download: s3://test-bucket/eratosthenes.r to ./eratosthenes.r
 ```

-2. aws s3 sync - This can be quite useful for when you want to download the entire contets of an S3 bucket to your {{ site.cluster.nickname }} storage.
+2. aws s3 sync - This can be quite useful for when you want to download the entire contents of an S3 bucket to your {{ site.cluster.nickname }} storage.
 Remember to assess the size and calculate costs before proceeding.

 Example: